So is this what Leadership looks like?

 In therapy it helps you examine irrational beliefs.
 Here it helps the organization suggest that your accurate perceptions are just beliefs — worth examining, possibly worth discarding.

-Want to know what it looks like when you apply it honestly — all the way through?
+Want to know what it looks like when you apply it, all the way through?

-The person who lied to you isn't bad.
+It's your perception.
+The person who lied to you isn't wrong.
 It's how you perceived their lie.

 I sat through the sessions with tanks, shared an inane sanitized trauma in the breakout room — despite tanks and trauma being one and the same for me.
 But that framework asking me to suspend my own perception.
 That was the last straw.